“Understated” isn’t a word you’d ordinarily use to describe a Jerry Bruckheimer production, but that’s surprisingly what 12 Strong ends up being.

 Nick Allen is an Assistant Editor at RogerEbert.com.
 He has been writing about film online since 2007, contributing to various publications including TheFilmStage.com, MovieMezzanine.com, HollywoodChicago.com, TheScorecardReview.com, and RogerEbert.com.
 His film reviews can also be found in your local library’s recent copy of Magill’s Cinema Annual.
 He has been a member of the Chicago Film Critics Association since 2010, and is a programmer for the Chicago International Movies & Music Festival.
 You can follow him on Twitter @nickallen_redux

-A review of Netflix's new series, Lemony Snicket's "A Series of Unfortunate Events," which premieres January 13.
+A review of Netflix's new series, "Santa Clarita Diet," which premieres tomorrow.

 Reviews from Sundance of two NEXT features to look out for, "Lemon" and "Menashe."

 Reviews from Sundance of three films that directly involve our relationship with nature, including "Chasing Coral," "I Dream in Another Language" and "Walking Out."

 A review of two docs from Sundance about the ongoing war against information, "Nobody Speak" and "City of Ghosts."